aariani/GBS-preprocess-tools/README.md

 Only the reads that pass all the 4 steps will be kept for further analysis.

+This program is able to preprocess multiple files at once.
+Just be sure that samples have the same barcode in all the sequencing runs.
+In case of replicated samples (i.e. the same genotype with different barcodes) they will be merged in a single file.

 ==================================================================================

 ## Download this repo